 The programme for this year can be found below, but it typically includes: talks, quizzes, lectures, a silent auction, an art show, workshops, performances, papers, discussions, sales, singing, slideshows, costuming, gaming and celebrating.
 New events confirmed for this year include: a dwarven beard-making workshop with our infamous group of “dwarf” ladies, and a Hungry Hobbit Bake-Off competition, for which all places on the judging panel have already been snapped up by eager members.
 All of this is supplemented by continual eating, drinking and chatting!
 The weekend concludes with a visit to Tolkien’s grave on the Sunday morning – a beautiful and moving end to the event.

 A full schedule, including a list of the talks & papers can be found here.

 If you have asked to participate in the Masquerade or have now decided to come to the show in a costume, please contact Mike Percival for details on how to do this.

 See what it’s like to attend Oxonmoot in this video from 2015.

-Register now!
-Only registration is available.
+Registration is not available online anymore and can only be purchased in person on the day.
 All bookings for meals, rooms and t-shirts have now closed.